SchueeppF/Model-Validation---PTSD-Short-Version/README.md

 provides tools to identify optimal subsets of six PCL-5 items that maintain diagnostic accuracy while reducing assessment burden.

-This extended version includes additional validation methods to assess the stability of the diagnostic models across multiple data subsets, providing a more reliable estimate of their predictive accuracy.
+This extended R-Markdown file includes additional validation methods to assess the stability of the diagnostic models across multiple data subsets, providing a more reliable estimate of their predictive accuracy.

 ## **Key Features**